wp-plugins/dobsondev-shortcodes/readme.txt

 If you have any shortcodes you want to suggest or to add to the plugin, please contact me at [alex@dobsondev.com](mailto:alex@dobsondev.com).

 == Changelog ==

+= - 1.0 - =

+**New Features**

+* Full 1.0 Release - I feel there is enough content now to justify it
+* Added shortcode for displaying a related posts slideshow

 = - 0.674 - =